Toby Marthews

 • Finally, be aware that CEDA runs regular webinars that can be very useful in learning how to use all these and other tools.

 * Working "within the NERC remit" essentially just means you are in the broad area of Environmental Science.
-For more specific information see here.
+For more specific information see here (open to people based in the UK or elsewhere).

 ** See here: there is no longer any requirement for a reverse DNS entry. or restriction by institutional domain.